khalidrafi6/KhalidShell/content/en/posts/firefox-android-desktop-extensions.md

 cover = ""
 tags = ["Tips and Tricks", "Browsers"] keywords = []
-description = "Learn how to install desktop extensions on Firefox for Android with this hidden trick.
-Step-by-step guide to enable debug menu, download and install extension" showFullContent = false readingTime = false hideComments = false
+description = "Learn how to install desktop extensions on Firefox for Android with this hidden trick." showFullContent = false readingTime = false hideComments = false